loren281/image2recipe/README.md

 This code generates the embeddings for the entire dataset.

-- Make sure to: create a directory to store the embeddings, and modify paths.
+- Make sure to create a directory to store the embeddings, and modify paths.
 - After this step you will have the dataset's embeddings.

 3. **Generate and display top recipes and images**

 - Run the code: ```/codes/image2recipe.ipynb```

-- Make sure to: modify paths including the desired input image path, and choose number of recipes to display.
+- Make sure to modify paths including the desired input image path, and choose number of recipes to display.
 - After this step the desired recipes will be displayed.

 ## Evaluation Instructions